 Transfer Work is not award through the Financial Aid Office.
 It is directly funded by a campus department's budget and allows recipients to work on-campus during the academic year and earn the amount of their award offered.
-If you were not awarded Federal Work-Study or Loyola Work, you may contact a prospective LMU employer directly to determine if their department budget has funding to hire you.
+If you were not awarded Federal Work-Study or LMU Non-Need Based Work-Study, you may contact a prospective LMU employer directly to determine if their department budget has funding to hire you.
 If hired, the employer will offer you the position directly by email.
 Not all departments have Transfer Work to offer to students directly.

 Benefits of Working on Campus